-The Friends of Duff House present a series of talks on Thursday afternoons; held in the Long Gallery with lift access.
+The Friends of Duff House present a serious of talks on Thursday afternoons open to all with no need to book.
 Timed to allow a delicious light lunch in the tea room and/or afternoon tea afterwards!
 There is disabled access to all floors.

 Included in admission price, or £4.40 for those who do not wish entry to the rest of Duff House.

 Please note: Visitors are kindly asked not to wear perfumes or aftershaves to this event.
 One of the event organisers has a serious allergy and people wearing perfumes may be refused entry.

 In search of an artist - Ian & Pam Williams have been researching a collection of exquisite wildflower watercolours from the early to mid-19th century.
 Each painting is dated and with a location, but the artist is not named.
 As the opportunity arises the speakers have been trying to hunt down clues that might eventually lead to an identification.
 The quest has led them up and down many interesting paths that are far removed from the artwork itself.
 This talk focusses on a particular Scottish location.

 Attitude with Altitude - Gordon Casely is a much loved speaker and this time has combined his love of adventure travelling and his lifetime of cycling.
 Cycling across Tibet is probably not something many of us would do – and we are delighted that Gordon will show us lots of pictures and tell us many interesting tales.

 Remembering George Campbell Smith of Banff - George Smith was a land surveyor who worked both locally, including making some plans of some for the Fife estates, but also in Ross-shire, Inverness-shire, London and Victoria, Australia.
 Dr Douglas Lockhart is a Trustee of the Scottish Local History Forum and is on their Publications Board.